 Siri Killswitch with SIP enabled

-Both our interactive script and our speedy install script set up a local LaunchAgent that starts whenever a user logs into an account on MacOS.
-It watches a folder location that is modified by Siri processes.
-Our script also configures a global LaunchDaemon that terminates all processes related to Siri as soon as they are detected by our LaunchAgent.
-We also provide a simple uninstall script.
+Both our interactive script and speedy install script set up a local LaunchAgent that runs automatically whenever a user logs into their macOS account.
+This agent monitors a specific folder location that is consistently modified by Siri-related processes.

 BE CAREFUL: YOU SHOULD ALWAYS LOOK THROUGH THE CONTENT OF ANY SHELL SCRIPT YOU DOWNLOAD FROM AN UNKNOWN SOURCE BEFORE YOU EXECUTE IT!
 MAKE SURE IT IS SAFE TO EXECUTE!